-Outline of current TB situation and progress in ending TB at (sub-)national levels to help participants understand (sub-)national achievements and challenges in the TB response against the previous NSP, which may help in aligning goals and priorities and resource allocation.
+- An outline of the current TB situation and progress in ending TB at (sub) national levels to help participants understand (sub) national achievements and challenges in the TB response against the previous NSP, which may help in aligning goals and priorities and resource allocation.

 - Presentation of major national findings to create an environment of evidence-based programme planning.
 Summarised evidence from the data consolidation should be provided to participants.
 This should be generated beforehand by a working group of national and regional staff working in the monitoring and evaluation (M&E) Department of the NTP as well as epidemiologists and technical staff from partner organizations.
 Available evidence can be based on case studies, surveys, analyses, routine surveillance data, and periodical reports (published and unpublished) which should be mapped along the care continuum.
 Evidence may be disaggregated geographically, by thematic area, and/or by key affected populations.
 Detailed information on the data consolidation process is provided in the data consolidation section.